 These woodpeckers easily hybridize with red-naped sapsuckers and yellow-bellied sapsuckers, which can make identification between the species difficult as the resulting offspring may show uncertain or indistinct colors and markings.

 Red-Breasted Sapsucker Conservation

 While these woodpeckers are not considered threatened or endangered, they have historically been persecuted as orchard pests, since frequent sap well drilling can eventually kill trees.
-Red-breasted sapsuckers are now protected from such persecution, but logging activities and snag removal still pose a threat to their overall population numbers.
+Red-breasted sapsuckers are now protected from such persecution, but logging activities and snag (dead tree) removal still pose a threat to their overall population numbers.
 Preserving snags and other nesting sites is essential to protect these birds and help their population growth.

 Tips for Backyard Birders

 These woodpeckers may visit yards and gardens where large nectar feeders are available, as well as suet feeders or fruit trees.
 Mature trees and snags can also attract red-breasted sapsuckers.
 Planting berry bushes is another way to provide fruit for these birds and can help make them welcome in the yard.

 Woodpeckers can be challenging to find in the field, but scanning trees for lines of small, evenly-spaced holes can alert birders that red-breasted sapsuckers are active in the area.
 Watch for the birds to revisit the same trees, and listen for their drumming pattern in late spring and early summer to help locate these woodpeckers.